Kiryuumaru/RestfulFirebase/README.md

                 ApiKey = "<Your API key>",
                 DatabaseURL = "<Your realtime database URL>", // Ends with firebaseio.com StorageBucket = "<Your storage bucket>", // Ends with appspot.com
-                LocalDatabase = "<Your implementation of RestfulFirebase.Local.ILocalDatabase>" // For optional offline persistency and database
+                LocalDatabase = "<Your implementation of RestfulFirebase.Local.ILocalDatabase>" // For optional offline persistency
             };
             app = new RestfulFirebaseApp(config);
         }